viplab-fudan/FJNDF-Pytorch/README.md

 ## 📂 Train Pipeline

 ### 1. Prepare Image or Video Dataset for Training
 You need to prepare the original YUV data for training.
 If you wish to use a supervised learning approach, you will also need to provide reference YUV data.
-For reference, we provide the `divkon_2k` dataset, which combines two popular datasets: `div2k` and `koniq1k`.
+For reference, we provide the `divkon_2k` dataset, which combines two popular datasets: `div2k` and `konjnd-1k`.
 In addition to the original YUV data, we also provide reference YUV data that has undergone multiple degradation and detail enhancement processes, suitable for supervised learning.
 For details, please refer to [`datasets/prepare_datasets.md`](datasets/prepare_datasets.md).

 You can follow the organization of this dataset to create your own.

 ### 2. Prepare Dataset Description CSV File
 You need to prepare a file that describes the properties of the YUV data in your dataset.
-We use a CSV file for this purpose, with the following headers: `input_image`, `reference_image`, `yuv_width`, `yuv_height`, `yuv_format`, `yuv_bitdepth`, `jnd_mean`.
+We use a CSV file for this purpose, with the following headers: `input_image`, `reference_image`, `yuv_width`, `yuv_height`, `yuv_format`, `yuv_bitdepth`.
 In a supervised training strategy, `reference_image` will be used as the learning target.
 In an unsupervised strategy, only `input_image` will be used.
 You can refer to [`divkon_2k_yuv_meta_info.csv`](datasets/info/train/divkon_2k_yuv_meta_info.csv) to prepare the description file for your own dataset.

 ### 3. Generate Dataset Random Split Information PKL File